Marasmius Oreades: The Ultimate Mushroom Guide

 Bake 15-20 minutes.
 The cookies will be crispy at first but will soften when stored in a closed container.
 Makes about 30 macaroons.

-Recipe: Fairy-Ring Mushroom Soup
+Recipe: Fairy Ring Mushroom Soup

+Serves 4 as first course.
 A great way to experience this small but strongly flavored mushroom.

 Ingredients